joshualande/joshualande.github.io/_drafts/2014-08-13-2014-filters-joins-aggregations.md

 |         2 |               2 |
 |         3 |               2 |

-As you will see below, `HAVING` is really just a convenient shorthand to avoid having to use a subquery.
+As you will see below, `HAVING` is really just a convenient shorthand to avoid using a subquery.

 ## Subqueries in SQL